 While the roads were bad, they weren't as bad as one Quito taxi driver warned us about.
 He had told us not to go to

 the beach because it had been raining for days and many roads were flooded and landslide ravaged.
-The is a certain competition
+There is a certain

-between the mountain folk and the low land folk and I think this taxi driver just didn't want us to see how beautiful
+competition between the mountain folk and the low land folk and I think this taxi driver just didn't want us to see how

 We ended up at night staying in the town of Puerto Viejo which was surprisingly far from the coast for a puerto.

 It took us a while to find a hotel and when we did find one, it was a complete dump.
 There were wires hanging out of